Graphs with nonnegative resistance curvature: Trees double matchings

 We note that paths with more than $3$ vertices satisfy similar properties: $\Theta(G)=P(G)=e_G$ and $p(c)\geq 0$ for all weights.
 We propose to study the vertices of general TDM-polytopes: \begin{question} What are the vertices of $\Theta(G)$?
 What is the smallest $k$ such that the $k$-dilated TDM polytope is a lattice polytope, i.e., determine $k_G = \min\{k\in \N\mid k\Theta(G)\text{~is lattice polytope}\}$. \end{question}

 More generally, the points in $\Theta(G)$ are edge marginals of distributions $\mu$ on spanning trees in $G$ and distributions $\lambda$ on matchings in $G$, at the same time.
-In both cases, these distributions can be taken log-linear $\mu_c$ and $\lambda_{\tilde{c}}$ induced by some weights $c$ and $\tilde{c}$ on the edges. \begin{question} What is the relation between the edge weights $c$ and $\tilde{c}$, for which the distributions $\mu_c$ on spanning trees and $\lambda_{\tilde{c}}$ on matchings have the same edge marginals $x\in\Theta(G)$? \end{question}
+In both cases, these distributions can be taken log-linear $\mu_c$ and $\lambda_{\tilde{c}}$ induced by some weights $c$ and $\tilde{c}$ on the edges. \begin{question} What is the relation between the edge weights $c$ and $\tilde{c}$, for which the distributions $\mu_c$ on spanning trees and $\lambda_{\tilde{c}}$ on matchings have the same edge marginals $x\in\Theta(G)$? \end{question} To conclude the section, we revisit Example \ref{ex: diamond graph} and illustrate the new definitions and results. \begin{example}[diamond graph, continued] Figure \ref{fig: matching polytope} shows the $8$ matchings of the diamond graph arranged according to the $1$-skeleton of the matching polytope $M(G_{\hdiamond})\subset \R^5$.
+Since the diamond graph is RP, the intersection $P(G_{\hdiamond})^{\circ}\cap2M(G_{\hdiamond})$ is non-empty.
+The corresponding TDM polytope $\Theta(G_{\hdiamond})$ is a lattice polytope whose $6$ vertices are indicator vectors of the Hamiltonian paths of $G_{\hdiamond}$.
+The number of rational points in the TDM polytope can be found from its Ehrhart polynomial; we compute this polynomial using \texttt{Polymake} \cite{gawrilow_2000_polymake} as